What steps must one take in North Carolina to exhume and move a loved one’s remains to another state?

 1.2 Retain a Licensed Funeral Director

-Only a licensed funeral director or embalmer may handle exhumation.
+A licensed funeral director or embalmer typically handles exhumation and related arrangements.
 They know health and safety rules.
-They also file required paperwork with the county health department.
+They also file required paperwork with the local registrar or other appropriate authority.

 1.3 Secure a Disinterment Permit

-Under North Carolina General Statute § 90-210.29, you need a permit before disinterment.
-Contact your local health department to apply.
-They will verify consent and inspect records before issuing the permit.
+Under North Carolina law, you need a disinterment permit before disinterment.
+Contact the local registrar to apply.
 See statute online: NCGS § 90-210.29.

 1.4 Obtain a Burial Transit Permit

-After exhumation, you must get a burial transit permit.
+After exhumation, you must get a burial-transit permit.
 This permit allows transportation of the remains outside North Carolina.
 Your funeral director will apply on your behalf.
-The health department issues this permit once they confirm the body meets transport requirements.
+The permit is generally issued by the local registrar once the applicable requirements are met.

 1.5 Prepare Required Documents